shrutikaushik49/assignmentcurd/README.md

 ##Adding a line to check pull
 ##adding a line to check push..
+##adiing a line to check pull through commands
 ## Application Details
 |               |
 | ------------- |